calderonalexis/Resume/README.md

 Responsibilities:

   - I was part of a small multidisciplinary team where my main functions were to implement, design and analyze risks to ensure the integrity of the information, document and advise on security controls.
-  - Coordinate, develop and migrate a security project using an ASA NGFW cluster 5555-X series with Firepower module, setting up the SFR module to AMP traffic analysis, URL filtering and IPS from the Firepower Management Center.
+  - Coordinate, develop, and migrate a security project working with an ASA NGFW cluster 5555-X series with Firepower Manamenget Center module, setting up the SFR module to AMP traffic analysis, management over application control, URL filtering, and IPS from its administrative centre for managing critical Cisco network security solutions.
   - Manage and support the industrial and mining wireless network, handled devices such as ASA 5520, switches 4500, 3700, 2900, EI4000, EI2000 series in high availability layer, Aironet 1570 and 3500 series, Wireless Controller 5500 series.
   - Network topology design, networks discovery, infrastructure reports, RFCs.
   - Software used: WUG, Cisco Prime, vSphere, Service NOW.